+44 (0)1142041541

 The 10″ Sidebent Tailor Shears (or 10″ Dressmaker shears) is a high quality tool for professional use.
 An outstanding product, used by tailors over the world.
 It’s perfect to cut through most fabric, and is a real eye-catcher with its mirror polish finished, 5.18″ blades.
 As all our products, these shears are hand-made with professional quality.
 So you can cut with ease, optimizing your workflow.

-Use: Tailors and dressmakers, cutting fabric
+Use: Tailors and dressmakers, cutting (technical) fabrics, denim, canvas, Leather

 Total length: 10″ / 25.4 cm